Experts are warning of a potential Covid-19 surge while several governors are loosening restrictions - KTVZ

 Vaccine guidance coming soon

-The official confirmed the broad themes contained in the guidance that were first reported by Politico.

-The guidance is reported to include a recommendation that fully vaccinated people limit their social interactions to small home gatherings with other fully vaccinated people.
+The guidance reportedly includes a recommendation that fully vaccinated people limit their social interactions to small home gatherings with other fully vaccinated people.

-It reportedly will also recommend that fully vaccinated people continue to wear masks in public and practice social distancing.
-It’s a recommendation that’s also been made by other health officials, including Dr. Anthony Fauci.
+It reportedly also recommends that fully vaccinated people continue to wear masks in public and practice social distancing.
+That recommendation has also been made by other health officials, including Dr. Anthony Fauci.

 Additionally, the guidance will reportedly include scenarios for Americans to consider when making plans, including travel.